ehabwasel/HYF-curriculum-App/README.md

     <li>
       <a href="#about-the-project"><h4> :wave: About The Project</h4></a>
       <ul>
-        <li>This project desplay the HYF course curriculum - displaying  your grades in  graphical way using Each section in curriculum (HTML,CSS,JS,NODEJS,Database,REACT)</li>
+        <li>This project desplay the HYF course curriculum - displaying  your grades in  graphical way using Quickchart npm to display  your grades (HTML , CSS , JS, NODEJS , Database , REACT)</li>
       </ul>
     </li>
     <li>